belal1908/merntab-recorder/README.md

     Open your browser: http://localhost:3000

 ⚠️ Known Limitations
-	•	Chrome is required for tab recording; Safari support is partial.
+-	Chrome/Brave is required for tab recording; Safari support is partial.
-	•	Maximum recording duration: 3 minutes.
+-	Maximum recording duration: 3 minutes.
-	•	Large files may fail to upload depending on server limits.
+-	Large files may fail to upload depending on server limits.
-	•	No authentication implemented (optional stretch goal).
+-   No authentication implemented (optional stretch goal).

 📦 Notes
-	•	node_modules/ is excluded from the repository.
+-	node_modules/ is excluded from the repository.
 Run npm install to install dependencies locally.
-	•	Check .env.example for required environment variables.
+-	Check .env.example for required environment variables.
-	•	GridFS is used for storing recordings; files can be retrieved via API endpoints.
+-	GridFS is used for storing recordings; files can be retrieved via API endpoints.